ADHD Coaching & Therapy

 We still need to get to know you, of course, and understand where you are in your ADHD journey, as well as where you hope to go next.
 But because you’ve already gone through a professional assessment, we can accelerate our usual process and get you working with a coach to discover your inner strengths and true self.

-Step one is to share your assessment report with the Springboard Care Team.
+To begin, we’ll ask you to share your assessment report with our Springboard Care Team.
 Our team will review your report to ensure it was completed within the past 5 years, clearly identifies ADHD as being part of the picture, and is signed by a mental health professional who is able to diagnose ADHD.
-Assuming this is the case, you’ll get the chance to speak with one of our psychologists to discuss what happens next.

 As you experiment with what works best for you, count on your coach to be supportive, empathetic – and relentlessly hopeful.
 We’re here to talk you through the rough days and be your cheerleader on the better ones.
 And we’re ready to help you find answers to the questions that matter most: What are the day-to-day impacts of my ADHD, both negative and positive?
 What do I want more or less of in my life?
 What blocks me from tapping into my strengths, and how do I push past those barriers to become my best self?

-What if your existing ADHD assessment doesn’t fit our criteria?
+What if your existing ADHD assessment doesn’t fit our criteria or your needs aren’t able to be met by our current treatment team?
 Sometimes assessment reports are no longer valid or don’t have sufficient information for us to green-light Straight to Coaching.
 If this happens, don’t be discouraged; you’ve taken an important first step by seeking help.
-We can arrange an ADHD/mental health reassessment to get you back on track and receiving the support you need.
+We can arrange an ADHD/mental health reassessment or recommend external sources to get you back on track and receiving the support you need.

 We offer ADHD coaching and therapy for everyone.